OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ![Animated GIF that shows the Yo Office validator being run at the command line and generating results that show Validation Passed.](../images/yo-office-validator.gif)

 > [!NOTE]
-> To have access to this functionality, your add-in project must have been created by using [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) version 1.1.17 or later.
+> To access this functionality, your add-in project must be created using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) version 1.1.17 or later.

 ## Validate your manifest with office-addin-manifest